MakeSchool-Tutorials/Tweet-Generator/P00-Lets-Get-Started/content.md

 title: Let's Get Started
 slug: lets-get-started
 ---
-# What You'll Build
+## What You'll Build

 Learning about data structures and data processing is way more fun when you embed it in a project.
 To do that, let's build a fun and silly tweet generator that generates sentences that sound realistic, but not always sensible.

 Here's an example generated sentence from the Ron Paul bot:
 > What currency are your thoughts on abolishing America's income tax altogether and get others to look into our private communications.

-We'll build this step-by-step; diving into the programming and python you need along the way.
+We'll build this step-by-step; diving into the programming and Python you need along the way.

 1. Use a Python script to randomly generate words from a dictionary.
 1. Build sentences by sampling these words using a Markov language model.